Food4CE

 Innovation Hub setup and pilot operation

-Innovation Hub brings together actors from different sectors to advance AFNs in CE.
-Organized as living lab, Innovation Hub enables active knowledge transfer between researchers, business experts, food producers, logistics operators and policy makers to co-create conditions for improved functioning of AFNs in CE.
-IH will provide two distinct services to its members – Knowledge transfer platform and Matchmaking platform.
-FOOD4CE pilot consist of 1 transnational and 5 regional/local hubs.
-Local innovation hubs share their knowledge and needs with other innovation hubs (in participating countries), creating a unique mutual transnational support network for CE AFNs.
-IH will remain active also after the project end.
+The Innovation Hub brought together actors from different sectors to advance Alternative Food Networks (AFNs) in Central Europe.
+Organised as a living lab, the Innovation Hub enabled active knowledge transfer between researchers, business experts, food producers, logistics operators and policy makers to co-create conditions for the improved functioning of AFNs in Central Europe.
+The Innovation Hub provided two distinct services to its members: the Knowledge Transfer Platform and the Matchmaking Platform.
+The FOOD4CE pilot consisted of one transnational and five regional/local Innovation Hubs.
+Local Innovation Hubs shared their knowledge and needs with other Innovation Hubs in the participating countries, creating a unique transnational support network for AFNs in Central Europe.
+With the support of OpenENLoCC, the Innovation Hubs remain active after the end of the project.

 5